dishankkalra23/Poor-App/README.md

-# Poor-App
+# Poor-App built using Flutter
-Using Scaffold, adding AppBar and AssestImage
+Using Scaffold to add AppBar and Image in flutter app